cheerans/Microservices-Architecture/MSApiGateway/README.md

 docker push santhoshcheeran/msapigatewayrepo

+For running on local box in Eclipse, with VM arguments, find all the -e arguments in the section below and do a replace as follows

+`-e "EUREKA-PEER-SERVER-HOST=localhost" - Replace it as -D"EUREKA-PEER-SERVER-HOST=localhost"`

 ### East Server

 `docker run --name=msapigateway-east-server1 -it --rm -p 8091:8091 -e "SERVER-PORT=8091" -e "SERVER-HOST=localhost" -e "REGION=East" -e "EUREKA-SERVER1-HOST=localhost" -e "EUREKA-SERVER1-PORT=8761" -e "EUREKA-SERVER2-HOST=localhost" -e "EUREKA-SERVER2-PORT=8762" -P santhoshcheeran/msapigatewayrepo`